mpavlou/samplesizedev/README.md

 ![image](https://github.com/user-attachments/assets/b334b848-ec07-4fa9-a718-19a355372d11)

 As expected, the mean calibration slope for n$rvs=308 is 0.844, smaller than 0.9.
-The variability is high and translates to 38% chance of actually getting a model with CS<0.8 when we develop a model with data of that size.
+The variability is high and translates to 45% chance of actually getting a model with calibration slope $\in(0.85,1.15)$ when we develop a model with data of that size.
 Hence, larger size is required.
 In this case, to get a mean calibration slope of 0.9 we need to inflate n$rvs size by 60%!
 We can confirm that with a sample size of 500 we get the desired expected calibration slope: